EN2022 Conference + Exhibition

-The Exhibition Hall will feature up to 100 exhibitors from industry and innovation companies including Hitachi ABB, BCG, Schneider Electric and CGI.
-Delegates will even be able to view the latest in workwear apparel from Stewart & Heaton and Bisley & Tencate.
-Aeropower will also have a helicopter on display.
+The exhibition hall will feature up to 100 exhibitors from industry and innovation companies including Hitachi Energy, BCG, Schneider Electric and CGI.
+The Exhibition Hall will also include a helicopter from Aeropower.

-During the conference, the exhibition will be visited by state and federal politicians, energy experts and key people within the industry, giving delegates an opportunity to network and form key connections from around Australia.
+During the conference, the exhibition will be visited by state and federal politicians, energy experts and key industry stakeholders, giving delegates an opportunity to network and form connections from around Australia.

 CGI Central Business Lounge

-Delegates will have exclusive access to the Central Business Lounge sponsored by CGI.
-Delegates will be able to network with old and new business contacts in comfort while enjoying a cup of coffee or take a moment to catch up on emails, without having to leave the conference centre.
+Delegates will have exclusive access to the central business lounge sponsored by CGI.
+Visitors will be able to network with old and new business contacts in comfort while enjoying a cup of coffee or take a moment to catch up on emails, without having to leave the conference centre.

-Energy Network’s Australia Hydrogen Zone is not to be missed while visiting the Exhibition Hall.
-The specially designated area will showcase the leading innovations industry and businesses are making towards a hydrogen zero-carbon future.
-The Zone will feature hydrogen vehicle demonstrator models from Toyota and Hyundai as well as other cutting-edge innovations set to revolutionise the hydrogen market.
+Energy Network’s Australia Hydrogen Zone is not to be missed.
+The specially designated area in the exhibition hall will showcase the leading innovations industry and businesses are making towards a hydrogen zero-carbon future.
+The zone will feature hydrogen vehicle demonstrator models from Toyota and Hyundai and other cutting-edge innovations that will revolutionise the hydrogen market.

 Research poster exhibition